Click for possible route/stop changes on the day of your tour.

 The most important of these requests we make of you is that you provide us with adequate notice of your arrival and the time and date you’d like to take the tour or visit our attraction.
 A minimum of twenty-four (24) hours is preferred.
 This will allow us time to ensure that a properly equipped vehicle will be made available for your use, minimize your wait time and maximize your time spent seeing the best of the city you are visiting.
 Because we make adjustments to our schedule and vehicle assignments to assure the right vehicle is ready for you, we request that you arrive at our boarding location no less than fifteen (15) minutes prior to your preferred departure time which allows us adequate opportunity to expeditiously and safely execute the loading process.
 To assure we can accommodate your conveyance (wheelchair/scooter, etc.) please assure that the maximum weight of the rider, any cargo and the conveyance do not exceed six hundred (600) pounds and is no more than thirty inches (30”) wide and forty-eight inches (48”) in length.
-Guests using motorized scooters may use the lifts for entering and exiting the trolleys; but for their safety, it is recommended they transfer to a regular seat once onboard.
+Guests using motorized scooters may use the lifts for entering and exiting the trolleys; but for their safety, it is required they transfer to a regular seat once onboard.

 The lifts require a level surface with adequate space in order to assure safe operation and effective operation for loading and unloading.
 The stops listed are those that provide the maximum amount of safety and convenience for these operations.